 - Recognition – Each year, the department awards and recognizes one student from each of the HHPS majors for their achievements.

 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-Before graduating with your degree in applied human and sport physiology, you’ll have a chance to earn credit through on-campus services like the wellness program or human performance lab, or anywhere you’d like to do an internship.
+Before graduating with your applied human and sport physiology degree, you’ll have a chance to earn credit through on-campus services like the wellness program or human performance lab, or anywhere you’d like to do an internship.
 Career Services is available to help you find the best internship opportunities.